Memories of 2016 flood haunt Baton Rouge ahead of Barry

 A few miles away, Kaci Douglas and her 15-year-old son, Juan Causey, were among dozens of people filling sand bags at a fire station.
 The city said it had placed 665 tons (600 metric tons) of sand and nearly 100,000 bags at about a dozen locations for residents to use.

-Douglas moved into her current home, a two-story apartment near a creek, after the 2016 flood, but she knows what happened there: About 2 feet (60 centimeters) of water filled the first floor.
+Douglas moved into her current home, a two-story apartment near a creek, after the 2016 flood, but she knows what happened there: About 2 feet (60 centimeters) of water swamped the first floor.

 Recounting that deluge and discussing her concerns about Barry, Douglas urged Juan to keep working despite the heat and the weight of the sand.